AntonRize/WILL/relativistic-foundations.md

 **(Gravitational depth) = (fraction of critical radius reached) = (fraction of maximum density reached)**

-Let’s unpack the terms: - $R_s$ is the critical radius for a given mass – essentially the Schwarzschild radius (the radius of a black hole event horizon for that mass). - $r_d$ is the distance from the center we are considering (the current radius). - $\rho$ is the energy density (including mass as energy) at that radius. - $\rho_{\max}$ is the critical density at that radius, meaning the maximum energy density that location can sustain without collapsing into a black hole.
+Let’s unpack the terms:

+- $R_s$ is the critical radius for a given mass – essentially the Schwarzschildradius (the radius of a black hole event horizon for that mass).
+- $r_d$ is the distance from the center we are considering (the current radius).
+- $\rho$ is the energy density (including mass as energy) at that radius.
+- $\rho_{\max}$ is the critical density at that radius, meaning the maximum energy density that location can sustain without collapsing into a black hole.

 The equation $\frac{R_s}{r_d} = \frac{\rho}{\rho_{\max}}$ says that at any radius in the universe, the proportion of “used-up” gravitational potential (left side) equals the proportion of the allowed energy density that is filled (right side).
 It’s a statement of cosmic balance: no matter how you express the